tanjimhossain7/CSFIntershipAssessment2025/AIDeveloperAssessment.md

 would like in order to demonstrate your skills.
 This doesn\'t need to be in the notebook if you want to use something other than python.

+If you don't have an idea for a concept you would like to show off, here's an idea:

+- Create a notebook or application that processes the images it receives from your computer camera.
+- Have it classify something.
+Could be a human, a dog, a pencil, etc.
+- Have it identify something specific to the classification.
+Could be you, your dog, your favorite pencil.

 # Submission

 Fork this repository and once you\'ve completed the above questions,